Accessibility tools

 Preparedness

 Olvi Group has prepared several scenarios related to the development of the business environment and is prepared to respond to changing situations.
 The company is prepared for production disruptions and has drawn up continuity plans related to the availability of labour, raw materials and energy, for example.
-The company has made investments to secure energy supply and has also made efforts to ensure the availability of raw materials and packaging materials.
+The company has made investments to secure its energy supply and has also made efforts to ensure the availability of raw materials and packaging materials.
 Particular attention has been paid to the adequacy of risk management plans in accordance with risk assessments and the introduction of new risk assessment methods in terms of information security and sustainability risks, for example.

 A more detailed description of the risks related to business operations is provided in Olvi Group’s Board of Directors’ report and the notes to the financial statements and on the company website at www.olvigroup.fi/en/ (Investors > Olvi as an investment > Risks and risk management).